top of page

 Issue

-During a recession, the housing market becomes distressed with a high number of mortgages that default resulting in negatively impacting the economy.
+During a recession, the housing market typically becomes distressed with a high number of mortgages that default negatively affecting the economy.
 The subprime mortgage failure of 2007-2010 was one of the major contributors that caused the Great Recession in America.

 Solution

-To prevent this from happening, the federal government should consider paying the interest on troubled mortgages as a temporary measure until the economy recovers.
+To prevent this, the federal government should consider paying the interest on troubled mortgages that apply for hardship as a temporary measure until their financial situation recovers.

-Much like a college loan program that allows the interest on loans to be deferred until the student graduates to resume payments.
-If something similar was done for troubled mortgages during an economic downturn, the financially distressed will be provided some relief while the banking institution will continue to receive payments that will prevent the mortgage from defaulting.
+For example, college loan programs allows the interest on loans to be deferred until the student graduates to resume payments.
+If something similar was done for troubled mortgages during an economic downturn, the financially distressed will be provided some relief while the banking institution will continue to receive payments from the government that pays the mortgage's interest preventing the default.

-To prevent abuse, the program may be limited to only pay the interest on troubled mortgages up to five years if the homeowner files for hardship.
-A five-year period should be long enough for the unemployed to find a job.
-Another restriction may be that the program may only apply for primary residences (not multiple homes), and that a homeowner may only apply once during their lifetime.
+To prevent abuse, the program may be limited to only pay interest on failed mortgages up to a five-year period if the homeowner files for hardship.
+Five years should be long enough for the unemployed to find a job to resume payments.
+Further restrictions may be that the program only applies for primary residences (not multiple homes), and that a homeowner may only apply once during their lifetime.

 bottom of page